upmc-enterprises/kubeadm-aws/README.md

-# Simple Nodeless Kubernetes Cluster with Milpa
+# Simple Nodeless Kubernetes Cluster with Milpa and Kiyot

 Note: this is based on [upmc-enterprises/kubeadm-aws](https://github.com/upmc-enterprises/kubeadm-aws).

-This is a Terraform configuration for provisioning a simple (one master, one worker) nodeless Kubernetes cluster that uses [Milpa](https://www.elotl.co/kiyotdocs) as its container runtime.
+This is a Terraform configuration for provisioning a simple (one master, one worker) nodeless Kubernetes cluster that uses [Milpa and Kiyot](https://www.elotl.co/kiyotdocs).
+Milpa is a nodeless engine developed by Elotl and Kiyot is a CRI that plugs Milpa into Kubernetes.
+The script will create a new VPC and subnet then create a nodeless kubernets cluster inside the VPC.

 ## Setup